 The Hill Youth and Community Centre is located in the Bretch Hill area of Banbury.

-The centre aims to see lives transformed through Jesus Christ, in an area that features highly on the national social deprivation indices.
+The centre aims to see lives transformed through the love of Jesus, in an area that features highly on the national social deprivation indices.

-Although Bretch Hill is traditionally a place where community and family values are strong, there has been increasing incidents of crime and anti-social behaviour and a breakdown in family structures over the last number of years.
+Although Bretch Hill is traditionally a place where community and family values are strong, incidents of crime and anti-social behaviour, and a breakdown in family structures, have had an impact on the area.

 There are two main strands to our work at The Hill:

 Youth work is primarily aimed at young people between the ages of 10 and 16.
-The programme includes sports, weekly social clubs, practical groups such as homework club and art classes, and programmes centred on building self-esteem and character.
-The main focus of the team is to build relationships and mentor the young people to see them delivered from an often appalling sense of self-worth and personal value.
+The programme includes sports, weekly social clubs, practical groups, such as homework club and art classes, and programmes centred on building self-esteem and character.
+The main focus of the team is to build relationships and mentor the young people to see them grow in self-esteem, and enable them to contribute positively to the community.

 Community and families work involves getting alongside parents and families in a way that encourages healthy growth of the family home environment.
-This often includes developing practical skills, such as cooking and money management.
-The weekly drop-in centre and various workshops and activities help to build a self-perpetuating support network for families and a sense of community inclusion.
+This includes developing practical skills, such as cooking and money drop-management.
+The weekly drop-ins, various workshops and activities, including an all-age community choir, all help to build a self-perpetuating support network for families and a sense of community inclusion.